 Literature Wales announces two Welsh-language Wales Book of the Year Category Winners

-The news was announced on BBC Radio Cymru in a special edition of the magazine programme Stiwdio on Wednesday 20 July.
+The news was announced on BBC Radio Cymru in a special edition of the culture programme, Stiwdio, on Tuesday 19 July.

 Leusa Llewelyn, Literature Wales’ Joint Interim CEO said:

-For more information about Wales Book of The Year, head to the project page: https://www.literaturewales.org/our-projects/wales-book-year/
+For more information about Wales Book of The Year, go to: https://www.literaturewales.org/our-projects/wales-book-year/